 - Important for business continuity and client-trust that services and communication lines will not be disrupted despite work premises being barred from use.

-- Fosters a nimble, flexible and proactive mindset for employees who have to take on more intiative to collaborate and schedule work on an individual level, having to use the most creative means so solve problems like never before.
+- Fosters a nimble, flexible, and proactive mindset for employees who have to take on more initiative to collaborate and schedule work on an individual level, having to use the most creative means to solve problems like never before.

 - Employees who work remotely feel empowered with new flexibility to make strategic decisions or pursue new business opportunities compared to those in office full-time.

 - Able to adapt quickly to industry changes as a company, fostering cohesion, and strength as one.